 I suppose I've been a TOCSIN of sorts all my life.
 When I was just three or so, I'd tell my parents about my exotic nightly visitors.
-They warned me not to speak to them, or else the doctor would have to come and give me the needle!
-From then on, my visitors were confined to my secret room, where I'd spend the night with them.
-My most vivid recurring dream was being weighed down by heavy clothes in a cold black sea, crying out, "Save the baby!
-Save the baby!"...and I'd wake up in a very wet bed.
+They warned me not to speak to them, or else the doctor would have to come and give me 'the needle'!
+From then on, my visitors were confined to my secret room where I'd spend the night with them.
+My most vivid recurring dream was being weighed down by heavy clothes in a cold black sea crying out, 'Save the Baby!'...and I'd wake up in a very wet bed.

-I was probably about three feet tall when my parents took me with my older sister to a festival at the temple where I got to pick the paper chit from a glass bowl.
-High upon the stage, the rabbi, master of ceremonies, held up the prizes.
+I was probably about three feet tall, when my parents took me with my older sister to a festival at the temple where I got to pick the paper chit from a glass bowl.
+High upon the stage, the Rabbi master of ceremonies held up the prizes.
 One was a brass repousse tray.
-Uncontrollably, I yelled out, "That's mine!"...The rabbi turned the tray over, revealing the number.
-All eyes were glaring at me.
-"See-I told you it was mine!"
+Uncontrollably, I yelled out: "That's Mine!"...
+The Rabbi turned the tray over revealing the number.
+All eyes were glaring at me, "See - I told you it was mine!"

-As a baby boomer, a flower child of the 60s, in 1972 I was in Rosebud, South Dakota, on the Lakota Sioux Reservation with Chief Leonard Crowdog and his medicine man father Henry, bearing witness to the power of The Gods.
-High in the Sacred Black Hills, Leonard chanted....Four times to the North, and The Gods replied four times with an explosive rumbling thunder.
-Then four times to the East, the South, and the West, and with each chant, the Universe responded in kind.
+As a baby boomer, flower child of the 60's, in 1972 I was in Rosebud South Dakota on the Lakota Sioux Reservation with Chief Leonard Crowdog, and his Medicine Man father Henry, bearing witness to the power of The Gods.
+High in the Sacred Black Hills, Leonard chanted.

+Four times to the North, and The Gods replied four times with an explosive rumbling thunder.
+Then four times to the East, the South, the West, and with each chant the Universe responded in kind.
 There was a Japanese video of his Wakan-Tanka (Creative force of the Universe) demonstration online, but it's always taken down.

 After 35 years of globetrotting for material pursuits, I was taking a deep dive into the mysteries of my soul.
 A stack of books on Mohammed Ali, written by diplomats, travelers, and historians, lauding his achievements.
-All confirm his establishing the first Arabic journals, military and women's hospitals, educational institutions, and developing Egyptian cotton.
-Much is written of his personal interactions, speeches, and letters, of his fathering 95 offspring, but the only one to mention a Bedouin princess was Louise Muhlbach's final best-selling 1871 novel: Mohammed Ali and His House. https://archive.org/details/mohammedali00muhliala/page/n11/mode/1up
+All confirm his establishing the first Arabic journals, military and women's hospitals, educational institutions, developing Egyptian cotton, and the first museum.
+Much is written of his personal interactions, speeches and letters, of his fathering 95 offspring, but the only one to mention a Bedouin Princess was Louise Muhlbach's best selling 1871 novel: 'Mohammed Ali and His House.' https://archive.org/details/mohammedali00muhliala/page/n11/mode/1up